AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 The WKND page now loads successfully in the Universal Editor and the JavaScript library loads to connect the editor to your app.

-However you will notice quickly that you can not interact with the page in the Universal Editor.
+However you likely quickly noticed that you can not interact with the page in the Universal Editor.
 The Universal Editor can not actually edit your page.
 For the Universal Editor to be able to edit your content, you need to define a connection so it knows where to write the content.
 For local development, you need to write back to your local AEM development instance at `https://localhost:8443`.

 1. Open CRXDE Lite.